systemacticco-rgb/lps-reference-implementation/RESEARCH.md

 reference implementation is complete and working group engagement has begun.
 At that point this research informs the positioning conversation, not the technical architecture.

+## RESEARCH 002 — Legal Framework for Cross-Registry Access
+Date: June 2026
+Status: OPEN — regulatory and industry framework does not exist yet

+### The question
+What legal framework governs a third-party verification tool querying AI company notarization registries?
+Who grants access, under what conditions, and through what mechanism?

+### Why it matters for LPS
+The verification tool has two paths — embedded signal and registry.
+The embedded signal path requires no external access.
+The registry path requires querying records owned by AI companies or institutions.
+Without a defined access framework, the registry path only works against the LPS registry itself, not against external registries.

+### Current state
+No major AI company has a public notarization registry today.
+The question of access is currently theoretical.
+No registry exists to query.
+The framework needs to be defined before registries exist so that when they are built, access models are already established.

+### Three possible access models
+Model 1 — Public API.
+Open to anyone, no credentials.
+Precedent: Certificate Transparency logs.
+Model 2 — Credentialed API.
+Requires registration and terms agreement.
+Precedent: most commercial APIs.
+Model 3 — Restricted API.
+Requires legal authority.
+Precedent: law enforcement database requests.

+### For the forensic use case
+A judge using the verification tool would need Model 3 access to AI company registries.
+The tool submits a formal data request through whatever access mechanism regulation provides.
+The tool does not bypass access controls.
+It uses the official path.

+### LPS opportunity
+LPS can propose a cross-registry access standard as part of its working group submission.
+Proposing the framework before it exists positions LPS as infrastructure, not just a tool.

+### Where to research
+- EU AI Act provisions on data access and transparency obligations
+- Certificate Transparency RFC 6962 — public log access model
+- GDPR data access request framework — Article 15
+- Existing law enforcement API access frameworks

+### Status
+Do not resolve before working group engagement begins.
+This is a policy and regulatory question, not a build question.
+Bring it to the working group as an open proposal, not a solution.